-I spent a few days in Tokyo as a part of my Japan trip, in which I also visited Osaka and Kyoto and hiked the world famous Kumano Kodo pilgrimage trail.
+I spent a few days in Tokyo as a part of my Japan trip (also see my full post on Japan), in which I also visited Osaka and Kyoto and hiked the world famous Kumano Kodo pilgrimage trail.
 So these are the best tips for Tokyo – according to me.

 Tokyo – why you’ll love it